-A distributed ledger is a digital system for recording the transaction of assets in which the transactions and their details are recorded in multiple places at the same time.
-Everyone who has access to the ledger receives a copy and a distributed consensus protocol, such as proof of work (PoW), ensures that all copies are always in sync and contain the exact same information.
+Distributed ledger technology (DLT) is a digital system for recording the transaction of assets in which the transactions and their details are recorded in multiple places at the same time.
+Unlike traditional databases, distributed ledgers have no central data store or administration functionality.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 In a distributed ledger, each node processes and verifies every item, thereby generating a record of each item and creating a consensus on each item's veracity.
 A distributed ledger can be used to record static data, such as a registry, and dynamic data, i.e., transactions.